 It is possible and perhaps likely that future legislative or regulatory action will materially affect our role in the mortgage industry, business model, structure, and results of operations.
-Some or all of our functions could be transferred to other institutions, and we could cease to exist as a stockholder-owned company, or at all.
-Several bills have been introduced in recent sessions of Congress concerning the future status of Freddie Mac, the Federal National Mortgage Association ("Fannie Mae," together with Freddie Mac, the "Enterprises"), and the mortgage finance system, including bills which provided for the wind down of the Enterprises, modification of the terms of the Purchase Agreement, or an increase in credit risk transfer transactions.
-While none of these bills has been enacted, it is likely that similar or new bills will be introduced and considered in the current or future sessions of Congress.
+Some or all of our functions could be transferred to other institutions, and we could cease to exist as a stockholderowned company, or at all.
+Several bills have been introduced in past sessions of Congress concerning the future status of Freddie Mac, the Federal National Mortgage Association ("Fannie Mae," together with Freddie Mac, the "Enterprises"), and the mortgage finance system, including bills which provided for the wind down of the Enterprises, modification of the terms of the Purchase Agreement, or an increase in credit risk transfer transactions.
+None of these bills has been enacted.
+It is likely that similar or new bills will be introduced and considered in the future.
+In addition, in September 2019, Treasury released a plan to reform the housing finance system, which includes recommended legislative and administrative reforms that would advance the reform goals outlined in the presidential memorandum issued in March 2019, including ending the conservatorships of Freddie Mac and Fannie Mae, facilitating competition in the housing finance system, establishing regulation of the Enterprises that safeguards their safety and soundness and minimizes the risks they pose to financial stability, and providing that the federal government is properly compensated for any explicit or implicit support it provides to the Enterprises or the secondary housing finance market.
+It is possible that the executive branch could take steps, even in the absence of legislative action, to implement certain aspects of such a plan.